 The abandoned village of Aradena: The village has been deserted in the 1940’s after a family vendetta became violent and where people actually got killed.
 The villagers moved to the village of Anopoli.
 The village could only be reached by foot or donkey using the old donkey trails through the gorge and mountains.
 In the 1980’s the bridge was built, which made it a lot easier to reach the village.
 Since then people have started to move back to the village, but it still gives a deserted feeling.
 The small alleys, the beautiful 14th century church, the deserted houses; they all give you a good impression of what life was like in Aradena.
 The village is surrounded by old olive trees, which proves prosperity in the old days.
 The view of the huge white mountains behind the village is absolutely fabulous.

 Hiking and accommodation on Crete: The location of our apartments is directly by the sea.
 The apartments are suitable for everybody: from families to groups, but also for two persons or singles!
+The beach is in front of the door!

 Photo book about walking and hiking on Crete: Excursions and hiking on Crete Greece photo book with information about hiking and walking, both summer and winter.
 Here you will also find more pictures of the Aradena Gorge on Crete Greece.